scooper4711/obsidian-syrinscape/README.md

 ## Settings

-This plugin will only download your remote links once a day.
+This plugin will only download your remote links once a week.
 If you are e.g. creating your own soundsets and want the plugin to get a fresh set of links, you can open the settings and press the button labeled "Clear Remote Links".

 ![Settings](doc/Settings.png "Settings screenshot")